United States v. Texas (2021): Preliminary injunction order against Texas

 Judge Pitman issued a 113-page order on October 6, 2021, blocking enforcement of the law.
 Pitman concluded that the United States has a sovereign right to sue Texas for equitable relief even without an express cause of action enacted by Congress authorizing the Attorney General to sue the State to vindicate abortion rights.
 The injunctive relief, based on the conclusion that SB8 is unconstitutional in its entirety (i.e. facially) covers all Texas state judges, court clerks, and private citizens involved in litigation in which an SB8 claim is asserted.
 Inter alia, Judge Pitman refused to give effect to the severance provision that are part and parcel of the statute as enacted by the Texas legislature, and found it appropriate to enjoin the entire Texas judiciary and their clerks.
-The Fifth Circuit has already ruled that state judges cannot be precluded from entertaining and adjudicating SB8 actions, and that these judicial officers would be bound by U.S. Supreme Court precedents when sitting in such cases.
+The Fifth Circuit had already ruled that state judges cannot be precluded from entertaining and adjudicating SB8 actions, and that these judicial officers would be bound by U.S. Supreme Court precedents when sitting in such cases.
 Pitman, however, accepted the DOJ's theory that state judges, clerks, and SB8 litigants are all state actors for SB8 enforcement purposes, and concluded that sovereign immunity of state actors provided no viable defense when the United States sues a disobedient state as the ultimate parens patriae.

-The order has been appealed to Texas in the Fifth Circuit, which is expected to stay the injunction and reverse it at least in part as overbroad.
-Law professor Josh Blackman doesn't even think there is an equitable cause of action under these circumstances.
-Heartbill Act author and sponsor Senator Bryan Hughes expects that the preliminary injunction to be reversed on appeal.
+The order was appealed to Texas in the Fifth Circuit, which was expected to stay the injunction and reverse it at least in part as overbroad.
+Law professor Josh Blackman did not believe there was an equitable cause of action under these circumstances.
+Heartbill Act author and sponsor Senator Bryan Hughes expected that the preliminary injunction would be reversed on appeal.

-Following issuance of Pitman's order, Whole Woman's Health, with several clinics in the state, resumed conducting abortions the next day, according to The Texas Tribune.
-Others are more guarded.
+Following the issuance of Pitman's order, Whole Woman's Health, alongside several clinics in the state, resumed conducting abortions the next day, according to The Texas Tribune.
+Other abortion providers were more guarded.